Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Discussion

-In the case of extended bodies, the additional terms $g_{a}(e,x), \; g_{e}(e,x), \; h_{a}(e,x),$ and $ \; h_{e}(e,x)$ are associated with the reaction forces exerted on the binary components due to the anisotropic mass ejection and accretion (extended bodies).
-In Figures~\ref{fig:colormap_semimajor_axis_ecc} and \ref{fig:colormap_eccentricity_ecc}, we illustrate how these additional perturbations affect $\dot{a}/a$ and $\dot{e}$, while the underlying mechanism remains unchanged.
-In summary, the physical mechanism responsible for the non-zero rate of change of eccentricity arises from the combined effect of the aforementioned asymmetries, which emerge only in the presence of non-zero eccentricity at the onset of MT.
-Furthermore, the conservation of orbital angular momentum dictates the sign of $\dot{a}/a$ and $\dot{e}$.
+In the case of extended bodies, the additional terms $g_{a}(e,x), \; g_{e}(e,x), \; h_{a}(e,x),$ and $ \; h_{e}(e,x)$ are associated with the reaction forces exerted on the binary components due to the anisotropic mass ejection from the donor and accretion onto the companion.
+In Figures~\ref{fig:colormap_semimajor_axis_ecc} and \ref{fig:colormap_eccentricity_ecc}, we illustrate the qualitative impact of these additional perturbations on the rate of change of the semimajor axis and eccentricity, while a discussion about their quantitative effect is presented in Sect.~\ref{sec:evolution_AM}.
+Importantly, whether assuming extended bodies or not, the underlying mechanism behind the evolution of the eccentricity remains unchanged.
+In summary, the physical mechanism responsible for the non-zero rate of change of eccentricity arises from the combined effect of the aforementioned asymmetries, which emerge only in the presence of non-zero eccentricity at the onset of MT--whether assuming point masses or extended bodies.
+Furthermore, conservation of orbital AM dictates the signs of $\dot{a}/a$ and $\dot{e}$.